 - Calculate the between-classes scatter of the projection

-$latex Sb = \sum_{i=1}^{c} N_i*(mean_i - mean)*(mean_i - mean)^T$
+$latex Sb = \sum_{i=1}^{c} N_i*(mean_i - mean)*(mean_i - mean)^T$,

 where

-is the number of samples for classi
+meanis the total mean ofPmean_iis the mean of classiinPN_iis the number of samples for classi

 - Calculate the within-classes scatter of

-as $latexSw = \sum_{i=1}^{c} \sum_{x_k \in X_i} (x_k - mean_i) * (x_k - mean_i)^T$
+Pas $latexSw = \sum_{i=1}^{c} \sum_{x_k \in X_i} (x_k - mean_i) * (x_k - mean_i)^T$, whereX_iare the samples of classix_kis a sample ofX_imean_iis the mean of classiinP

 - Apply a standard Linear Discriminant Analysis and maximize the ratio of the determinant of between-class scatter and within-class scatter.
 The solution is given by the set of generalized eigenvectors

-non-zero eigenvalues, cut off the rest. - Finally obtain the Fisherfaces by
+WfldofSbandSwcorresponding to their eigenvalue.
+The rank ofSbis at most(c-1), so there are only(c-1)non-zero eigenvalues, cut off the rest. - Finally obtain the Fisherfaces by

-W = WPca * Wfld
+W = WPca * Wfld.

 In code, the algorithm looks something like this: